Swara

 Overview

 The goal of this project was to identify the usability issues impacting staff most in their day-to-day work, and determine which problems to prioritise for improvement.
-A better system means staff can deliver higher quality care — and when the standard of service goes up, so does Swara's ability to attract and retain more clients, which supports the growth of the organisation.
+A better system means staff can deliver higher quality care.
+And when the standard of service goes up, so does Swara's ability to attract and retain more clients, which supports the growth of the organisation.

 Research & Discovery